3 Hidden Forts Around Matheran Worth Exploring

 The Hills Around Matheran Felt Endless

-One thing I loved about Matheran was how connected it felt to the surrounding mountains.
 From several viewpoints, you can see dramatic hill ranges, rocky peaks, and distant fort structures standing quietly above the valleys.

+Looking at the distant forts perched on hilltops, it was easy to imagine the history and stories connected to them.
 Those views made me curious about the forts hidden beyond the forests and cliffs.

 Peb Fort Looked Wild and Adventurous